ZenithiX-org/Akal-os/README.md

 ### Accent Colors
 Change the accent color in Settings → Appearance.

-### Adding a New App
-1. Create `src/components/os/apps/MyApp.tsx`
-2. Add a case in the `AppRenderer` switch in `src/components/os/Desktop.tsx`
-3. Add the app to the `dockApps` array in `src/components/os/Dock.tsx`
-4. Add translations in `src/lib/i18n.ts`

 ## 🛠️ Tech Stack

 | Technology | Purpose |